nobitagit/knowledge/career/readme.md

 - Suggest how hiring can be improved, if your hiring process had gaps
 - Resist the urge to make too many changes.
 Identify areas to improve but give yourself time.
 - Ask for 1:1s (virtual or real coffees) with as many people you can
+- Speak to people.
+If at the coffee break, introduce yourself.

 What to ask: